n0mad/octopi/README.md

 However, for a 100Mb full Simple Wikipedia (grab it here), that accounts for less than 0.5% of the original size, and hence the difference with bzip2 becomes significant.
 On my system, the compressed size of Wikipedia is XXXX , including the 460Kb model it becomes ; giving the total compression ratio of ...
 In contrast, bzip2 compresses the same text into ...

 ## I want to train my own models and use them

-## Conclusions

-My personal take-away is that one can easily beat sophisticated general purpose compression algorithms without any knowledge of compression just by using some of-the-shelf techniques.
-Also RNNs are cool.
+## A five-line tutorials of arithmetic coding and recurrent neural networks

 ## Contributors
+Eugene Kharitonov
-Eugene Kharitonov - firstname.lastname gmail
+firstname.lastname gmail
-Tania Starikovskaia

 ## Related Work